iamtheblackunicorn/cli/README.md

 ## Note :scroll:

-- *CLI Black Unicorn* :computer: by Alexander Abraham a.k.a. *The Black Unicorn*
+- *CLI :computer:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
-- licensed under the MIT license
+- Licensed under the MIT license.